 If you receive a letter from Broadspire, it is imperative that you contact an experienced hip implant attorney and that you not sign any documents.
 By signing a medical authorization, you are allowing Broadspire and DePuy to have access to all your medical records and waiving your right to medical privacy.
 Any medical records released to DePuy may be utilized during trial.
 If you are represented by an attorney, DePuy may only access your medical records through your attorney.

-If you have received a defective DePuy ASR hip replacement, the law firm of Blizzard & Nabers can help you file a lawsuit to seek compensation for your injuries.
+If you have received a defective DePuy ASR hip replacement, the law firm of Blizzard Law PLLC can help you file a lawsuit to seek compensation for your injuries.
 For more than 30 years, our attorneys have successfully represented our clients and stood up for the rights of people harmed by defective medical devices.
 Our firm has successfully handled cases across the country.
 We handle all hip replacement related injury cases on a contingency basis.
-To learn more, or for a free consultation with an experienced hip replacement attorney, please contact us by email or call us at 1-800-349-0127.
+To learn more, or for a free consultation with an experienced hip replacement lawyer, please contact us by email or call us at 1-800-349-0127.